Jules Isaac: Life

 Isaac was seventeen when the Dreyfus affair broke in 1894.
 He and his friend Péguy supported Dreyfus until its resolution in 1906.
 Isaac had already become a founder of the Socialist Liberal journal The Fortnight and was dedicated to fight injustice.
 Isaac supported Dreyfus, not only because Dreyfus was, like him, Jewish.
 His support for Dreyfus was grounded on "his deep passion for the liberating qualities of truth."

 Career

 In 1902, Isaac received the Aggregation of History and Geography.
-Also, in 1902, he and Laure Ettinghausen were married.
+The same year he also married the painter Laure Ettinghausen.
+Together they had one daughter, Juliette (b.
+1903), and two sons, Daniel (b.
+1907) and Jean-Claude (b.
+1918).

 Isaac was a professor for more than 30 years.
 In 1906, Isaac began teaching history at Nice, then at Sens.
 He possessed a genius at making history "understandable."

-As a writer of history texts, Isaac was closely associated with the Hachette Book Group.
+As a writer of history texts, known as Malet-Isaac, Isaac was closely associated with the Hachette Book Group.
 The Hachette Book Group was and still is a major publisher of France's school history texts and other history books.
-Another French historian Albert Malet had been writing history texts for Hachette.
+Another French historian, Albert Malet, had been writing history texts for Hachette.
 The two historians never met.
 Malet died in 1915, fighting in World War I. Isaac began revising the texts that Malet had written.
 However, Hachette, required that Malet be named as the coauthor.
 The publisher feared that Isaac's Jewish name would hinder sales of the texts to Catholic schools.